 Conversation and Debate

-Jay received his B.A. in political science with a concentration in American history from Grinnell College in Grinnell, IA, in 1993.
-He currently lives in Alexandria, VA.
+Jay received his B.A. in Political Science with a concentration in American History from Grinnell College in Grinnell, Iowa in 1993.